bangbay/wp-user-avatar/readme.txt

 = [avatar_upload] shortcode =

-You can use the <code>[avatar_upload]</code> shortcode to add a standalone uploader to a front page.
+You can use the <code>[avatar_upload]</code> shortcode to add a standalone uploader to a front page or widget.
 This uploader is only visible to logged-in users.
 If you want to integrate the uploader into a profile edit page, see [Other Notes](http://wordpress.org/plugins/wp-user-avatar/other_notes/).

 = [avatar] shortcode =